Reasons to Follow England’s Countryside Code

 A New Code for Countryside Roads

-There are also plans to introduce a new Code for Countryside Roads alongside the Highway Code, as around 70% of road deaths are on rural roads, despite having far less collisions.
+There are plans to introduce a new Code for Countryside Roads alongside the Highway Code, as around 70% of road deaths are on rural roads, despite having far less collisions.
 This is thought to be due to a combination of low winter sun, fallen leaves and more ice.

 Along of course with wild deer, which sadly often kills these beautiful wild creatures too.
 Read more on making roads safer for wildlife.